The Top 10 Myths about Your Household Plumbing

 While some of these items may not cause an immediate clog, they can certainly contribute to plumbing problems down the road.

 While Murphy’s law often seems to play a factor with plumbing issues, there are actually a few things that you can do to help prevent them.
 First, be sure to keep an eye on your water usage and be sure to fix any leaks as soon as possible.
-Second, have your plumbing system inspected and serviced by a Wellington Plumber who knows your area and the peoblems associated with it.
+Second, have your plumbing system inspected and serviced by a Wellington Plumber who knows your area and the problems associated with it.
 By taking these simple steps, you can help to avoid many of the most common plumbing problems.

 By taking the time to learn the truth about these common plumbing myths, you can help to avoid many of the most common plumbing problems.